 One of the most popular beverages – coffee, is made from ground beans of the plant of the same name from the Rubiaceae family.
 The tree of this plant grows up to three and a half meters long, which produces a berry-shaped fruit (red or pink).
 It thrives best at higher altitudes.
 Today’s distinctive, dark brown coffee appearance is obtained after heat treatment.
 It is not known for sure when this plant was discovered, but it is known to originate in Ethiopia, a country in East Africa.
 The original name of the coffee was derived from the Yemeni term for wine.

 The current name, for coffee, comes from the Italian word “caffe” and even the first cafeteria was opened in Rome in 1645.
 It was often associated with the Turkish Empire and was treated as a Muslim custom.
 Yet its popularity is growing so much that it is even more popular than traditional Western European drinks in France (wine) and Britain (tea).
 Ethiopian legend says that the coffee was originally discovered by goats.
 Holding their flock, shepherd Caldi noticed the strange behavior of goats eating plants by the roadside and becoming unusually lively.

-From the Ottoman Empire, Turkish coffee came from Yemen to Istanbul and later spread throughout Europe.
+From the Ottoman Empire, Turkish coffee came from Yemen, to Saudi Arabia, then to Istanbul and later spread throughout Europe.
 Turkish coffee arrived in Europe through illegal channels, via Venice.
 This drink became popular when street vendors started selling it.